Suggested links

 Alcohol Use Statistics

-More than half of Americans over 18 reported alcohol use in the last 30 days, according to a 2019 report by The Substance Abuse and Mental Health Services Administration (SAMHSA).
+Roughly half of Americans aged 12 or older reported alcohol use in the last 30 days, according to a 2022 report by The Substance Abuse and Mental Health Services Administration (SAMHSA).

-Of those who chose to drink in 2019, roughly 25% reported binge drinking within the past 30 days, and about 6% said they engaged in heavy drinking within that same month.
-A reported 14.1 million adults met the diagnostic criteria for having AUD, and 414,000 adolescents (ages 12-17) had AUD in 2019.
+• In 2022, roughly 44.5% of drinkers reported binge drinking within the past 30 days, and about 26.3% said they engaged in heavy drinking within that same month.

 Excessive alcohol use is the third leading cause of death in the United States, following tobacco use (first) and poor diet/inactivity (second).